A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 Relaxing in a purple and blue hammock on an island in the Oslo Fjord

-As Norway is such a long country, booking a domestic flight or two between destinations might be a good idea if you don’t have much time and you want to experience the contrasts.
+As Norway is so long, booking a domestic flight or two between destinations might be a good idea if you don’t have much time and want to experience the contrasts.

 The train journey between Oslo and Bergen is really beautiful, so if you have time, I recommend it.
-This will take just about seven hours, which is about the same time as it takes driving.
+This will take just about seven hours, about the same time it takes to drive.
 If not, the flying time is about 50 minutes.

-Unless your whole journey is a planned road trip, it is probably a good idea to fly from Oslo to all the destinations from Trondheim and further north.
+Unless your whole journey is a planned road trip, it can be a good idea to “jump” from Oslo to the region you want to explore.

 Airlines in Norway:

-To find the best prices, you can also do your research on SkyScanner Search Engine.
+To find the best prices, you can also find your flights on SkyScanner Search Engine, which is my go-to, generally with the best price options.

 Mix And Match Transport Discovering Norway

-I suggest you research thoroughly what destinations you want to visit in Norway, and from that, create an itinerary that is perfect for you.
+I suggest you research thoroughly which destinations you want to visit in Norway and, from that, create an itinerary that is perfect for you.

-You might want to spend some time in several destinations, and traveling between them, you can put together a travel itinerary that is a mix of train, bus, air, and even cruise ships for part distances.
+You might want to spend some time in several destinations, and by traveling between them, you can put together a travel itinerary that is a mix of train, bus, air, and even cruise ships for part of the distance.

 In each destination, you will have the opportunity to explore by booking tours, boat trips, hiking, or doing one of the epic bike trip distances in spectacular surroundings.